JuanSeguraA/customer-churn-prediction/README.md

-"# Customer Churn Prediction\n\nPredicting customer churn with ML using the Telco dataset"
+"Customer Churn Prediction\n\nPredicting customer churn with ML using the Telco dataset"